-&lt;sup>4We construct market values consistent with national accounts for each component of net wealth separately, as detailed in Alstadsæter et al. (2019).
+4 We construct market values consistent with national accounts for each component of net wealth separately, as detailed in Alstadsæter el al., (2019a).
 For housing assets, we multiply the tax value of each unit with the ratio of the value of the housing stock in national accounts to the aggregate tax value summed over all housing in Norway.
 For tax-favored pension accounts, we assign a share of the aggregate value observed in national accounts to each individual based on age and salary level.